The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

+where $\bg \sim \normal(\bzero,\Ind_p)$. \end{theos} Note that the rate of convergence obtained here is faster than the one appearing in Theorem 3.3 of \cite{miolane2018distribution} in the case of iid Gaussian designs.
+The results, however, are not directly comparable, since \cite[Theorem 3.3]{miolane2018distribution} controls the empirical distribution of the coordinates of $\thetahat$ in Wasserstein distance, whereas we control a single Lipschitz function (see Remark \ref{rmk:rate} for a similar discussion).
+Further, our proof techniques differ substantially from that of \cite{miolane2018distribution}.
+While their results rely on a gluing argument (see Section F.2 of the Supplementary Material to \cite{miolane2018distribution}), we connect the debiased Lasso to a ``smoothed Lasso'' estimator (see Section \ref{SecPfControlDBLasso}).
+In neither this paper nor in \cite{miolane2018distribution} do we expect the rates of concentration to be tight.

-Using Theorem \ref{ThmDBLasso}, one may construct confidence intervals for any individual coordinate of $\thetastar$ with guaranteed coverage-on-average.
+\paragraph*{Confidence intervals using the debiased Lasso} Equipped with Theorem \ref{ThmDBLasso}, one may construct confidence intervals for any individual coordinate of $\thetastar$ with guaranteed coverage-on-average.
 Because $\taustar$ is unknown, we use the estimator $\widehat\tau(\lambda)$ given by Eq.~\eqref{eq:tau-hat}.
-We refer the resulting intervals as the \emph{debiased confidence intervals}. \begin{cors} Fix $q \in (0,1)$.
+We refer to the resulting intervals as the \emph{debiased confidence intervals}. \begin{cors} Fix $q \in (0,1)$.
 For each $j \in [p]$, define the interval

 where $z_{1-q/2}$ is the $(1-q/2)$-quantile of the standard normal distribution, $\widehat\tau(\lambda)$ is given by Eq.~\eqref{eq:tau-hat}, and

 Define the false-coverage proportion